BlankDigitalMedia/blank-site/MARKETING_TEMPLATES.md

 Really enjoyed talking with you at [event name] yesterday about [specific thing you discussed].

-I wanted to follow up on [topic they mentioned] — I actually built something similar for a client recently that might be relevant.
+I wanted to follow up on [topic they mentioned]: I actually built something similar for a client recently that might be relevant.

 Would love to grab coffee sometime and continue the conversation.
 I'm always looking to learn more about what local businesses are dealing with.